Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National

 Before installation, each PMT underwent a detailed characterization of its gain and transit time spread (TTS).
-When a single photon strikes the PMT photocathode, a photoelectron is produced and subsequently amplified through the dynode chain, resulting in an output pulse with a characteristic charge.
 The PMT gain is defined as the amplification factor relating the number of electrons collected at the anode to the initial photoelectron generated at the photocathode.
 The gain was determined by measuring the single photoelectron (SPE) charge spectrum.
 For this measurement, each PMT was placed inside a light-tight dark box and illuminated using a pulsed LED system operated at low intensity to ensure predominantly single-photon conditions.
 The PMT output charge was recorded using a Tektronix 6 Series oscilloscope, and the gain was extracted from the mean position of the SPE peak in the measured charge spectrum.
 Based on these measurements, the nominal high voltage (HV) for each PMT was selected to normalize the gain to approximately $10^{7}$.
-The TTS was measured using a $^{90}$Sr beta source coupled to a small plastic scintillator.
-A fast reference PMT with sub-nanosecond timing resolution was mounted on top of the scintillator to provide a prompt timing reference.
+The TTS was measured using a $^{90}$Sr beta source coupled to a small acrylic plate to produce a Cherenkov signal.
+A fast reference PMT with sub-nanosecond timing resolution was mounted on top of the plate to provide a prompt timing reference.
 The time difference between the signals from the R16367 PMT under test and the reference PMT was recorded, and the resulting distribution was fitted with a Gaussian function.
 The Full-Width at Half-Max (FWHM) was taken as the TTS for each PMT.
 The measured average TTS was $2.8~\mathrm{ns}$, with a variation of less than $1.0~\mathrm{ns}$ across the tested PMTs.
 Fig.~\ref{fig:tts} shows the TTS distribution across all the PMTs.
 This is consistent with the manufacturer's typical specification of 3.4 ns (FWHM) for the R16367.
 A continuous, long-term calibration of the PMTs is described in Sec.~\ref{sec:calibration}.